 - Your Cake: Whether it’s a missed teaspoon of sugar or a tilted tier, a wedding cake disaster is hard to fix.
 Yes, it would be much less expensive to buy a few boxes of cake mix and do it yourself, but the quality in the end could be lacking.
 Decorating and transporting a wedding cake is quite difficult and best left to someone with the knowledge of how to handle your confection without damaging it.

 - Your Photos: Your photographs are one of the few tangible things you’ll have to remember your wedding.
 All of your loved ones may promise to capture every moment, but what happens if they get distracted or have a camera malfunction?
 If it’s important for you to have high-quality images and hundreds of great shots, hire a pro.
 You’ll be glad you did when you see your picture-perfect album.

-- Coordinating it Yourself: You've organized every minute detail so far, so why shouldn't you be in charge on the wedding day?
-Because you won't be able to relax.
-Hiring a coordinator for the day can be a lifesaver.
-While you're getting pampered, they'll be setting up and averting any crisis that may occur.
-When everything isn't going perfectly, you'll be none the wiser.
-Trust us -- peace of mind is worth the extra expense.
+- Coordinating it Yourself: You’ve organized every minute detail so far, so why shouldn’t you be in charge on the wedding day?
+Because you won’t be able to relax.
+Hiring a coordinator for the day can be a lifesaver even with DIY weddings.
+While you’re getting pampered, they’ll be setting up and averting any crisis that may occur.
+When everything isn’t going perfectly, you’ll be none the wiser.
+Trust us — peace of mind is worth the extra expense.

 - Your Music: It’s tempting to rock out to your favorite tunes, and you might think it’s easy to do so with an iPod.
 Not quite.
 You’ll be limited to the music that you love as a couple, not necessarily what everyone else will like, and you’ll be stuck with the premade playlist.
 Music pros are trained to read the dance floor.
 They can speed it up or slow it down so that your guests are footloose into the wee hours